-Governor David R. Francis proclaimed Columbus Day; Governor Lon Vest Stephens proclaimed Thanksgiving Day and LaFayette Day, and called for relief of flood-damaged Steelville, MO.
+The collection contains proclamations of Columbus Day by Governor David R. Francis; Thanksgiving Day and LaFayette Day by Governor Lon Vest Stephens, and calls for relief of flood-damaged Steelville, MO.
 These proclamations bear the seal of the State of Missouri.

 Missouri, Boone County, Citizens' Petition, 1846, (C1777)

 The collection contains photostats of a petition to Governor Austin A. King requesting that William Rowland and several others indicted for kidnapping slaves be discharged from further prosecution.